top of page

 Cluster flies are larger, around 8mm, and slower-moving than common house flies and have a distinct pattern of yellowish, golden hairs on their thorax.

-They also have a tendency to congregate in large numbers, often entering homes and buildings in large numbers during the autumn.
+Cluster flies get their name because they tend to gather in large numbers, or “clusters,” especially when they enter buildings to hibernate during the colder months, often entering homes and buildings in large numbers during the autumn.

 Unlike house flies, they do not breed or feed indoors and are not considered a health hazard.